James-Ashley/sentiment-analysis-dashboard/README.md

 ### Machine Learning Models
-As can be seen from the graph below, our sentiment classifiers performed almost as well as NLTK Vader, and our OneVsRest model performed better than the trained TextBlob model.
-NLTK Vader performed slightly better than either of our models.
+As can be seen from the graph below, our sentiment classifiers performed with similar levels of accuracy, and all of our models were more accurate than the trained TextBlob model.
+NLTK Vader performed slightly better than all of our models.

 ## Limitations